This page contains information about Docker that is useful for installation, administration, and development.

 Scaling up with Docker¶

 To create multiple instances of a service, use docker-compose scale.
-This can be used to created multiple instances of a harvester when the queue for that harvester is too long.

 To spread containers across multiple containers, use Docker Swarm.